ybwang119/Awesome-reasoning-safety/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/ybwang119/Awesome-reasoning-safety)
 [![Last Commit](https://img.shields.io/github/last-commit/ybwang119/Awesome-reasoning-safety)](https://github.com/ybwang119/Awesome-reasoning-safety)

-This repo is for the trustworthy topics in reasoning-related technique, including but nmot limited to attacks, defenses, studies and benchmarks related to CoT, reasoning and RL.
+This repo is for the trustworthy topics in reasoning-related technique, including but not limited to attacks, defenses, studies and benchmarks related to CoT, reasoning and RL.
 Data are mainly from arxiv.

-## table of contents
+## Table of contents
 - [Truthfulness](##Truthfulness)
     - [Hallucination](###Hallucination)
     - [Reasoning faithfulness](###Reasoning-faithfulness)